bbfrederick/rapidtide/docs/theoryofoperation.rst

 in-band noise.
 Global mean regression is often used to remove it, but this is not optimal - in fact it can generate spurious anticorrelations, which are not helpful.
 Rapidtide will regress out the moving signal, appropriately delayed in each voxel.
-This gives you better noise removal, and also avoids generating spurious correlations.
+This removes significantly more variance, and also avoids generating spurious correlations.
 For a detailed consideration of this, look here [Erdogan2016]_.